Fighting Waste

 WRITTEN BY

 As a food-producing nation, fresh food is abundant in Aotearoa New Zealand – which is something to be thankful for.
 But if we look beneath the lid (or under the kitchen bench into the rubbish bin!), approximately 100,000 tonnes of perfectly edible food is wasted every year in our country, equating to roughly $1,510 per household, or $3.2 billion of wasted food for the whole country.
-When we dig in to fruit and veggies in particular, it's estimated that 30-40% of produce grown in New Zealand doesn't make it off the farm.
+When we dig in to fruit and veggies in particular, it's estimated that a good chunk of produce grown in New Zealand doesn't make it off the farm for varying reasons.

 So we went on a tikki tour, talking to growers about this farm-stage waste...and it turns out there's a fair few factors behind this forgotten veg!